bernieplug/eepelican/content/blog/seo_part_2.md

 You'll need to be very cognizant of what keywords could bring people to your product.
 Think about what niches your product fills.
 Target your keywords at those, and be creative.

-Keep in mind - keywords are hard.
+Keep in mind—keywords are hard.
 Sellers often have an idea about what people *should* search to find their products, but more often than not this is different than what keywords people *are* actually using.

 Finding the right keywords is a process.
 It involves research, tools and even some trial and error testing.
 Looking for more tips on picking keywords?
 Check out [our post dedicated to keyword strategy](https://efficientera.com/blog/2015/09/the-definitive-guide-to-amazon-keywords.html).